Innovation and Strategic Network Formation: Model

 In Appendix~\ref{sec:size}, we compare the payoffs to firms with different numbers of private ideas.
 This analysis can also be interpreted as measuring the value of formal contracting arrangements allowing multiple firms to share ideas frictionlessly.
 We find that as the number of firms grows large, the benefits to such an arrangement are a vanishing fraction of a firm's expected profits.

 \textbf{Interaction Rate:} The multiplicative interaction rate $\iota(q_i,q_j)=q_iq_j$ has the feature that firm $i$'s probability of learning from another firm and that firm's probability of learning from $i$ are both proportional to $q_i$.
 Thus, this is the (unique up to rescaling) interaction rate that arises from a random matching process in which all agents choose a search intensity and the probability of learning in each direction is proportional to that intensity.
-See \cite*{cabrales2011social} for a microfoundation for a closely related deterministic model.

-Two key properties of the interaction rate are: \begin{enumerate} \item[(1)] $\iota(q,q') = \iota(q',q)$ for all $q$ and $q'$ \item[(2)] $\iota(q,0) = 0$ for all $q$. \end{enumerate} Property (1) says that the interaction rate is symmetric, as discussed above.
-Property (2) says that firms can choose not to interact with others.
-Much of the analysis, including our existence and characterization results for symmetric equilibria, generalizes to any strictly increasing and continuously differentiable interaction rate $\iota:[0,1]\times[0,1] \rightarrow \infty$ satisfying these properties.
+We will show in Section~\ref{sec:equilibrium} that under a symmetry assumption, the main result does not reply on the multiplicative functional form, and extends to any $\widetilde{\iota}:[0,1]\times[0,1] \rightarrow [0,1]$ satisfying several mild properties.

 \textbf{Learning Network:} A useful assumption is that if firm $i$ learns indirectly through firm $j$, then firm $i$ learns \emph{all} ideas known to $j$.
 This ensures that there is a well-defined learning network, and this network is a central object in our analysis.
 If indirect learning were not perfectly correlated across ideas, there would be a separate learning network for each idea.